Valley of Roses: The Essential Travel Guide to Kalaat M'Gouna

 Stroll along the valley floor

-Wandering along the unmarked trails that crisscross the Valley of the Roses is a wonderful experience and can be enjoyed at any time of the year.
+Wandering along the unmarked trails that crisscross the Valley of Roses is a wonderful experience and can be enjoyed at any time of the year.
 But it’s particularly special during the rose harvest in April and May when the valley floor is buzzing with activity.

 Before getting your hopes up at seeing never-ending fields of roses in bloom, the reality is that the flowers are picked so quickly that they never have a chance to build up in great numbers.
 Still, it’s incredible to experience the valley in this state of transition and watch the local women harvesting the roses.